 Racketeering, for purposes of the Act, refers to a pattern of illegal activities carried out by member of the enterprise.
-To fall under RICO, there must be a pattern of illegal activity.
-The Supreme Court has instructed that a pattern may be found if the acts under consideration have the same or similar purposes, participants, victims, or methods, or are otherwise are related by distinguishing characteristics and are not isolated events.
+For RICO charges to apply, there must be a pattern of illegal activity.
+The Supreme Court has instructed that a pattern may be found if the acts under consideration have the same or similar purposes, participants, victims, or methods, or are otherwise related by distinguishing characteristics and are not isolated events.

 Under the Act, a pattern is established when a person commits two of the Act's prohibited activities.
-There are 35 prohibited activities, including include bribery, extortion, violent crimes such as murder and kidnapping, arson, and obstruction of justice.
+There are 35 prohibited activities, including bribery, extortion, violent crimes such as murder and kidnapping, arson, and obstruction of justice.

 There are prosecutorial benefits to pursuing a RICO case.
 Not only are there enhanced penalties, but when a person is indicted under RICO, the prosecutor has discretion to seek a pretrial order to seize a person's assets.
 The seizure of assets prevents defendants from sheltering money, and may impact a person's ability to hire ardent and capable defense counsel.

 RICO also has a private right of action for plaintiffs that have been negatively impacted by the illegal activities.
-For example, a contractor who lost a Government bid due to bribery could sue under RICO for treble damages.
+For example, a contractor who lost a government bid due to bribery could sue under RICO for treble damages.

 The broad scope of experience at Hilder & Associates, P.C. — which includes vast expertise on the prosecutorial side in the U.S. Justice Department Organized Crime Strike Force — enables our team of attorneys to aggressively defend individuals facing RICO-related charges as well as damages for those individuals harmed by racketeering activities.